-County Service Area 70 W-4 (CSA 70 W-4), a water district within the Special District's Department (Department), Water and Sanitation Division, is a Board-governed district formed on January 14, 1980 that currently provides water service to approximately 444 customers in the community of Pioneertown.
+County Service Area 70 W-4 (CSA 70 W-4), a water district within the Special Districts Department (Department), Water and Sanitation Division, is a Board-governed district formed on January 14, 1980, that currently provides water service to approximately 444 customers in the community of Pioneertown.

-The water system consists of five active wells and two water reservoirs with a combined capacity of 325,000 gallons.
-There are approximately three miles of water line and 120 metered water connections utilizing the cellular read system.
+As of July 27, 2019, the water system now consists of one well and an emergency intertie to the Hi-Desert Water District's system and four water reservoirs with a combined capacity of 345,000 gallons.
+There are approximately seven miles of water line and 120 metered water connections utilizing the cellular read system.